-Get a new twist on turkeys this year with this 3D wall art.
-The colorful feathers, simple materials, and easy instructions will have your students creating display-worthy Thanksgiving art.
+Thanksgiving crafts for kids: get a new twist on turkeys this year with this 3D wall art.
+The colorful feathers, simple materials, and easy instructions will have your students creating display-worthy art.
 Incorporate some fun turkey facts and writing activities to craft your own thematic unit for the season.

 Duration: 20 minutes